kimyenphan/Credit-Fraud-in-Skewed-Datasets/README.md

 ## About the dataset
 - The dataset contains transactions made by credit cards in September 2013 by European cardholders.
+(Find data [here](https://data.world/raghu543/credit-card-fraud-data))
 - It presents transactions occurring over two days, with 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, with the positive class (frauds) accounting for 0.172% of all transactions.
 - Dataset Attributes:
   - V1 - V28: Numerical features resulting from PCA transformation.